AbdulRehman28-bit/Student_Performance_Tracker/README.md

 ## How to Use:

 1. **Clone the Repository**: Clone this repository to your local machine.
-2. **Install Requirements**: Install Flask and Pandas (for data handling) using `pip install -r requirements.txt`.
+2. **Install Requirements**: Install Flask and Pandas (for data handling) .
 3. **Run the Application**:
-   - Start the Flask server with `python student_performance_tracker.py`.
+   - Start the Flask server with `app.py`.
    - Access the application on your local server at `http://127.0.0.1:5000/`.
 4. **Adding Students**: Enter student names and their scores for Math, Science, and English subjects.
 The application will store the data, calculate averages, and provide feedback on each student’s performance.
 5. **View Performance**: You can view individual and class performance, check if students are passing, and export data to an Excel file.

 ## Files:

-- **`student_performance_tracker.py`**: The main Python script containing the Flask server and backend logic for managing students, calculating averages, and exporting data.
+- **`app.py`**: The main Python script containing the Flask server and backend logic for managing students, calculating averages, and exporting data.
 - **Templates and Static Files**:
   - **HTML**: Contains forms and performance tables.
   - **CSS**: Styling for the user interface.